jennycmuscat/Song-Popularity-Prediction/README.md

 # Song Rank Prediction Based on Debut Week Rankings

 LSTM recurrent neural network to predict song popularity ranking.
-Developed with Beate Desmitniece and Ian Yang at the University of Edinburgh.
+Developed alongside Beate Desmitniece and Ian Yang at the University of Edinburgh.

 The README file is structured as follows:
 1. [Installation](#installation)